-7. Capital structure
+7. Share capital structure

 The Company's share capital structure consists solely of Ordinary Shares.
 The Company may issue New Ordinary Shares and New C Shares pursuant to the Share Issuance Programme.
-As at the close of business on the Latest Practicable Date, the Company had 234,270,650 fully paid Ordinary Shares of 1p par value in issue.
+As at the close of business on the Latest Practicable Date, the Company had 437,842,078 fully paid Ordinary Shares of 1p par value in issue.
 The Company has no partly paid Ordinary Shares in issue.
 The Ordinary Shares are, and any New Shares issued pursuant to the Share Issuance Programme will be in registered form and may be held in certificated or in uncertificated form.
-Applications will be made for the New Shares will be admitted to trading on the Specialist Fund Segment.
+Applications will be made for the New Shares to be admitted to trading on the Specialist Fund Segment.